Calamity210/BirbLang/docs/docs/Contribute/contribute.md

 - Once you are confident with your changes, make sure you documented everything that is needed and that it follows our style guide.

 :::warning
-Our style guide is a work in progress, for now please use dartfmt
+Our style guide is a work in progress, for now please use dartfmt.
 :::

-- All PRs must have added tests to the `examples/` folder, if you think your change should be exempt, let Calamity210#7999 know on discord
+- All PRs must have added tests to the `examples/` folder, if you think your change should be exempt, let Calamity210#7999 know on discord.

 :::tip You can generate an executable by running
 ```shell